Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Beyond the mentoring, Altius focuses on small group instruction, practice tests (including AAMC practice materials), and more.
 In my opinion, their practice tests and simulated questions are unbelievably good, but I’ve got more detail on those below.
 In terms of instruction, the vast majority of your work will be held in small group sessions.
 And when I say small, I mean it – my group only had 8 students in it.
 I am not sure if this is the same with all of their study groups, but I have heard they are very limited in size to allow more 1-on-1 time between the students an instructors.
 And I’ll just say that I really liked this restriction on group size.
 It made the study sessions feel more intimate and you get yo know your classmates pretty well, which I liked.

 In any event, these small group sessions are awesome.
 They are led by one or two Altius MCAT pros and you cover content review and sample questions.
-Mot of your time is spent working practice problems and discussing them in a sort of Socratic method.
+Most of your time is spent working practice problems and discussing them in a sort of Socratic method.
 It’s not just the instructor talking at you – you’ll actually have to participate and talk your thought process on questions.
 So while this may be tough for shy people, it’s works really well.
+In this way, Altius is a lot like Prep101.
 It keeps you engaged and you really have to think on your feet, just like you will on the MCAT.

 Depending on which package you go with, you’re going to get somewhere between like 120 hours and 200 hours of these small group study sessions.
 And while the mentorship time is great, in my opinion, I actually think these small group study sessions are the real value add here.
 That level of immersive and detail review is just hard to come by and it’s where you’ll do most of your learning.